goofball222/unifi/README.md

 * `JVM_MAX_HEAP_SIZE` Default: 1024M - sets the max memory size for the container Java process (-Xmx)
 * `JVM_INIT_HEAP_SIZE` Default: unset - sets the start and min memory size for the container Java process (-Xms)
 * `JVM_EXTRA_OPTS` Default: unset - any additional custom run flags for the container Java process
+* `UNIFI_UID` Default: 999 - specifies the UID for the container internal unifi user (used for process and file ownership)
+* `UNIFI_GID` Default: 999 - specifies the GID for the container internal unifi group (used for file ownership)

-UniFi [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) config file settings can be passed to the container as -e/--env flags at runtime as well [(more detail and a PDF with UBNT examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
+Additionally UniFi [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) config file settings can be passed to the container as -e/--env flags at runtime [(more detail and a PDF with UBNT examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
 Envrionment variables must be in ALL CAPS and replace "." with "_".

 Example: